serverlessguy/samples/cloudfront-resize-image/README.md

     ```
     cd cloudfront-resize-image
     ```
-1. From the command line, use [AWS SAM](https://aws.amazon.com/serverless/sam/) to build and deploy the AWS resources as specified in the template.yml file:
+1. From the command line, use AWS SAM to build and deploy the AWS resources as specified in the template.yml file.
+The following code includes the [sam build --use-container](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html) option to build the function inside a Lambda-like Docker container.
     ```
-    sam build
+    sam build --use-container
     sam deploy --guided
     ```
 1. During the prompts: